What is the cause of dry suit squeeze and how to prevent it from happening

-What causes dry suit squeeze is the result of increased pressure of water around you as you descend on a dive.
-The air pocket inside your dry suit is squeezed, and as a result the material of your dry suit is pressed against your body.
-Dry suit squeeze is particularly uncomfortable around the valves and seems of your suit.
+What causes drysuit squeeze?
+The cause of drysuit squeeze is the increased pressure of water around you as you descend on a dive.
+The air pocket inside your drysuit is squeezed, and as a result the material of your drysuit is pressed against your body.
+Drysuit squeeze is particularly uncomfortable around the valves and seems of your suit.

 If you’re not sure what dry suit squeeze is, let me quickly explain what it is.

 As it is the job of a dry suit to keep you dry, it then follows that the inside of your dry suit will be filled with air.
 This is as compared to a wetsuit, which has a thin film of water between the wetsuit and your skin.